mitul-kalariya/scrapping-webs/README.md

 ## Test Cases
 We have used Python's in-built module `unittest`.
 We have covered mainly two test cases.
-1. For Sitemap article links crawler
+1. For category article links crawler
 2. For Article data CrawlerRun below command to run the test cases.
 - `python -m unittest`